 In 2003, SHRP opened the first clinical doctorate program (DCN) in Nutrition.
-This web-based program focuses on advanced clinical practice assuring that RD's remain integral members of the health care team in any practice setting.
-This program requires completion of a clinical doctorate residency and a research project.
+This web-based program focuses on advanced clinical nutrition practice assuring that RD's remain integral members of the health care team in any practice setting.
+This program requires completion of an advanced clinical nutrition practice residency and a research project.
 The advanced clinical nutrition practice residency is an approved advanced practice residency by

 Mission Statement - DCN